Citigroup: Naming rights to Citi Field

-Chicago

-Citicorp Center in Chicago has a series of curved archways at its peak, and sits across the street from major competitor ABN AMRO's ABN AMRO Plaza.
-It has shops and restaurants serving Metra customers via the Ogilvie Transportation Center.

 Sioux Falls

-Citibank moved its credit card operations to Sioux Falls, South Dakota in 1981 after that state eliminated caps on interest rates.
-In 2013, Citibank employed 2,900 in Sioux Falls and is one of the largest employers in the city.
-In 2018, they began building a new headquarters that will be 150,000 square feet of office space on a 19-acre campus.
+Citibank moved its credit card operations to Sioux Falls, South Dakota, in 1981 after that state eliminated caps on interest rates.

 Regulatory action, lawsuits, and arbitration

 In 2004, Japanese regulators took action against Citibank Japan loaning to a customer involved in stock manipulation.
 The regulator suspended bank activities in one branch and three offices and restricted their consumer banking division.
 In 2009, Japanese regulators again took action against Citibank Japan, because the bank had not set up an effective money laundering monitoring system.
 The regulators suspended sales operations within Citibank's retail banking for a month.

 On March 23, 2005, the National Association of Securities Dealers, the former name of the American self-regulatory organization for broker-dealers, now known as the Financial Industry Regulatory Authority (FInRA) announced total fines of $21.25 million against Citigroup Global Markets, Inc., American Express Financial Advisors and Chase Investment Services regarding suitability and supervisory violations of their mutual fund sales practices between January 2002 and July 2003.
 The case against Citigroup involved recommendations and sales of Class B and Class C shares of mutual funds.